dasch-swiss/dsp-tools/docs/dsp-tools-xmlupload.md

 </permissions>
 ```

 If you don't want a group to have access at all, leave it out.
-In the following example, only `ProjectAdmin`s will see
+In the following example, resources or properties with
-the resource or property with permission `special-permission`:
+permission `special-permission` can only be viewed by `ProjectAdmin`s:

 ```xml
 <permissions id="special-permission">